triestpa/Police-Analysis-Python/README.md

 #### 2.3 - Group By Outcome and Violation

-We'll deepen our analysis by grouping each statistic by the violation that catalyzed the traffic stop.
+We'll deepen our analysis by grouping each statistic by the violation that triggered the traffic stop.

 <table border="0" class="dataframe">
   <thead>